Mad River Local School District

 Mad River Local Schools support academic excellence through teaming, exploration, and developing relationships.
 Our schools' respectful environments promote high achievement, personal responsibility, and life-long learning while attending to the unique needs of all students.

-We are proud of our students' achievement and the outstanding quality of our staff.
+We are proud of our students' achievements and the outstanding quality of our staff.
 We emphasize the need for continued improvement for the benefit of our students - our number one priority.

 Our Mission Is to create successful educational experiences for all the students we serve through diverse opportunities.